ssc-sp/datahub-docs/UserGuide/Preregistration/Preregistration.md

     > *Note: If you have not registered, you can click the **Register instead** link to navigate to the registration page.*

 1. Select your Government of Canada account to login.

     ![Pick an account](pick-an-account.png)

 1. Read and accept the permissions required by the FSDH application in our Azure Tenant `163Oxygen`.

     ![Permissions](permissions.png)

-1. Wait for the next prmopt to appear.
+1. Wait for the next prompt to appear.

     ![Just a moment](wait-for-prompt.png)

 1. Click `Next`

     ![More information required](click-next.png)

 1. Input your Government of Canada email address and your M365/Teams password.